 incantations into the ether”, it’s how it <strong>feels</strong> when you manifest something

-useful from nothing and share with an audience — a sense of accomplishment.</p>]]></content><author><name></name></author><category term="ai" /><category term="programming" /><category term="vibes" /><summary type="html"><![CDATA[We're all still in the tunnel.
-Don't tell us there was never any light.]]></summary></entry><entry><title type="html">They’re still next-token predictors.
-But what are we?</title><link href="https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now.html" rel="alternate" type="text/html" title="They’re still next-token predictors.
-But what are we?" /><published>2026-02-22T00:00:00+00:00</published><updated>2026-02-22T00:00:00+00:00</updated><id>https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now</id><content type="html" xml:base="https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now.html"><![CDATA[<p>With so many tokens that came before the current token, and so many possibilities that come after, it’s the job of the harness, the system prompts, the post-training, et al <strong>in concert with the human</strong> to weave that into something useful.
+<entry><title type="html">They&#39;re still next-token predictors.
+But what are we?</title><link href="https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now.html" rel="alternate" type="text/html" title="They&#39;re still next-token predictors.
+But what are we?" /><published>2026-02-22T00:00:00Z</published><updated>2026-02-22T00:00:00Z</updated><id>https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now</id><content type="html" xml:base="https://www.codevoid.net/ruminations/2026/02/22/were-all-the-tva-now.html"><![CDATA[<p>With so many tokens that came before the current token, and so many possibilities that come after, it’s the job of the harness, the system prompts, the post-training, et al <strong>in concert with the human</strong> to weave that into something useful.
 Something valuable.</p>

-<p>The LLM is the Temporal Loom.<br />
+<p>The LLM is the Temporal Loom.<br>

 Apple showed us theirs — the Vision Pro.
 The rest of the world is — it seems — betting

-on The Chat Box™ with a side bet on “The Web” &amp; offloading everything to the cloud.
+on The Chat Box™ with a side bet on &quot;The Web&quot; &amp; offloading everything to the cloud.

 You see this through the development of more web experiences, and that web is the